Vishal462/xvqa-explainable-vqa/README.md

 Answering free-form questions about images, and showing *where in the image* the answer came from.

-X-VQA fuses a **Swin Transformer** visual encoder with an **ELECTRA** text encoder through a **6-layer bidirectional cross-attention network (MCAN)**, and attaches **Score-CAM** to the final Swin block so every prediction generated along with a spatial Score-CAM attribution map.
-It is evaluated on **GQA-OOD** to quantify how much of its accuracy is genuine visual reasoning versus language-prior guessing.
+X-VQA fuses a **Swin Transformer** visual encoder with an **ELECTRA** text encoder through a **6-layer bidirectional cross-attention network (MCAN)**, and attaches **Score-CAM** to the final Swin block so every prediction is accompanied by a spatial Score-CAM attribution map.
+It is evaluated on GQA-OOD to examine performance under distribution shifts designed to reduce reliance on language priors.

 [![Live Demo](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://visual-question-answering-explainable.streamlit.app/)